-If you’re launching a product on Kickstarter or Indiegogo then you should be laser foused on getting emails from users that are interested in your project.
+If you’re launching a product on Kickstarter, Indiegogo or Product Hunt then you should be laser foused on getting emails from users that are interested in your project.
 An engaged email list on launch day can make the difference between getting funded or not.

 Let’s also imagine that you get featured on the New York Times.
 Another thing you could setup is a laser targeted opt-in specifically for users coming from that article.
 This is a great way to boost opt-ins rates and maximise press relationships.

 You can do this easily inside our Capture app by using the Referring Domain rule: